Asynchronous method invocation: Example

-Upon calling BeginAccomplish, the client immediately receives an object of type AsyncResult (which implements the IAsyncResult interface), so it can continue the calling thread with unrelated work.
+Upon calling BeginAccomplish, the client immediately receives an object of type AsyncResult (which implements the System.IAsyncResult interface), so it can continue the calling thread with unrelated work.
 In the simplest case, eventually there is no more such work, and the client calls EndAccomplish (passing the previously received object), which blocks until the method has completed and the result is available.
 The AsyncResult object normally provides at least a method that allows the client to query whether the long-running method has already completed: